 You’ve finally kicked the worst of that flu bug, but you still feel tired and unable to shake a lingering cough.
 You don’t want to get anyone else sick, but deadlines are looming and your co-workers are counting on you.

 When is it OK to return to work?

-Dr. William C. Wilson, UC Irvine Health interim chief medical officer, and Dr. Susan S. Huang, medical director of epidemiology and infection prevention, offer these tips:
+Dr. William C. Wilson, UC Irvine Health chief medical officer, and Dr. Susan S. Huang, medical director of epidemiology and infection prevention, offer these tips: